awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-parameter-store.md

 + **Change notification**

   You can configure change notifications and invoke automated actions for both parameters and parameter policies\.
 For more information, see [Setting up notifications or trigger actions based on Parameter Store events](sysman-paramstore-cwe.md)\.
-+ **Organize and control access**
++ **Organize  parameters**

   You can tag your parameters individually to help you identify one or more parameters based on the tags you've assigned to them\.
-For example, you can tag parameters for specific environments, departments, users, groups, or periods\.
-You can also restrict access to parameters by creating an AWS Identity and Access Management \(IAM\) policy that specifies the tags that a user or group can access\.
+For example, you can tag parameters for specific environments or departments\.
 For more information, see [Tagging Systems Manager parameters](tagging-parameters.md)\.
 + **Label versions**

   You can associate an alias for versions of your parameter by creating labels\.
 Labels can help you remember the purpose of a parameter version when there are multiple versions\.